sameerrizvi847781/python/README.md

 # python
-i developed this portfolio website using python
+this is my  first git repository